KumawatCodes/neural-grindset/RAG Core Architecture/RAG.md

 LLMs are next-token predictors, not fact-checkers.
 When unsure, they **generate plausible-sounding but incorrect information** – complete with convincing citations that don't exist.

 **Example:**

+User: "What was Acme Corp's revenue in Q3 2025?"
+LLM: "Acme Corp reported $12.4 billion in Q3 2025."
+(Completely fabricated)